#3: The Boy Who Took Out His Eye

 That's me on the back of the camel holding onto my big brother, Russell, for dear life.

-An expanded form of this story was published in the South Bay Reader in Torrance, California almost twenty years ago, when it won an Honorable Mention in a teeny, weeny writing contest.
+An expanded form of this story was published in the South Bay Reader in Torrance, California almost thirty years ago when it won an Honorable Mention in a teeny, weeny writing contest.

 The Boy Who Took Out His Eye

 We lived in Tripoli when I was five years old, just outside Wheelus Air Force Base in Libya.
 We weren't military, we weren't even American but my father, formerly with British Intelligence had been hired to infiltrate the PX as a manager and investigate the cause of the store's outstanding financial losses.
-My dad turned out to be a great manager, in fact he was responsible for bringing the hoola hoop to North Africa, holding a big promotional party with hoola hoop demonstrations, clowns, balloons and lemonade in the parking lot.
+My dad turned out to be a great manager, in fact, he was responsible for bringing the hula hoop to North Africa, holding a big promotional party with hula hoop demonstrations, clowns, balloons, and lemonade in the parking lot.